JSaprah/smart-tech-ltd/BUGS.md

  12. Deployment to Production via Heroku.
 I followed all deployment steps carefully and my site was configured correctly.
 With One issue that the bag was not loading in Production - I got a server error 500.
 Unfortunatelly, I was not able to see what exactly was going wrong, there I was advice to put the Debug to True and make a deployment to identify and solve the issues.
 After putting the debuug to True, it apeared that a the quantity_input_script.html template was not working correctly.
 The issue was that I used backslashes in the url instead of /.
 Changing this and deploying it back to production solved the issue.

  13. I added the reviews model and I was trying to do the migrations.
 This was showing that there are no changes detected.
 I had to put the new app in the installed apps first to be able to make migrations.

+ 14. I made a deployment and afterwards I added the reviews model.
+This caused the issue that the production environment (Heroku) did not take the latest migrations.
+I had to run the migrate command in Heroku to solve this issue.

+ 15. I was not receiving confirmation email for order.
+This was because of a spelling mistake in the folder name.

+ 16. The searchbars were working fine on the smaller and larger screen, untill I opened the search on the smaller screen and made it larger; I had two searchbars!
+This was because I made the display for the larger searchbar hidden, but vice and versa I did not add the d-lg-none of the smaller search bar.
+I could solve it by adding the display to false.

+ ## Testing

+ ### Manual testing